-Local Projects partnered with Sydney Living Museums to bring to life the history of the Hyde Park Barracks.
-The exhibition marks the first UNESCO World Heritage site the studio has worked on.
+Local Projects partnered with the Sydney Living Museums to bring to life the complex history of the Hyde Park Barracks.

 The Hyde Park Barracks is a UNESCO World Heritage site that served as the administrative hub for Britain's transportation system and stood at the heart of a sprawling network of convict sites.
 Its role as an agent of colonial change and its impact on Aboriginal Australia are still felt today.

 Concept Design, Exhibit Design, Media Design

 A set of large projection scrims hanging in tight arrangement suggest a boat, creating an immersive space in which visitors encounter the voyage of convicts from Britain to Australia.
 First-person audio accounts of lost relationships and separation from home amplify the experience.

 A projected panorama recreates the Sydney of 1815, where convicts made landfall after their journey.
 Here, a visitor's location is tracked and activates animated vignettes within the historical image, including depictions of convicts at work or at leisure, Aboriginal presence and trade, and other scenes across town.

 An assemblage of showcases displays the convicts' trade-specific tools, while props provide visitors with tactile moments.
 The exhibit includes an interactive in which a variety of convict tattoos are projected onto the floor; visitors can "catch" the projections and see them superimposed on their own bodies.

 A sculptural form spans the two southern galleries, connecting a series of dioramas that illustrate scenes of convict labour and experience while building Sydney and expanding the colony, as well as the impact of this activity on Aboriginal communities.